 T: +1 202 637 9877

-David Saltzman specializes in private and public international law litigation, arbitration, and negotiation, mainly at the federal district and appellate levels.
-He has assisted several foreign countries in successfully overcoming complex and politically sensitive legal and commercial challenges.
+David Saltzman engages in private and public international law litigation.
+He has assisted several foreign countries and related entities in successfully overcoming complex and politically sensitive legal challenges.
 He also handles matters involving civil liberties and the rights of individuals to freely speak and write about genuine historical and political controversies.

 - District of Columbia